Anadarko Should Outperform In 2017

 Source: Investor Presentation

 In terms of stock performance, APC has doubled on the open market from its bottom in Q1 this year and it's been quite impressive.
 There is still a fair amount of upside left before I'd start moving away from an operational analysis towards the company's comparable valuation.
 The stock bottomed just under $35 share and now has traded up to $71 and change.
-Considering how rapid that pacing has been, as credited to the company's leveraged relationship to crude oil prices, the trailing three year high just around the $110 mark is likely attainable in the next 12-18 months should fundamentals stay positive.
+Considering how rapid that pacing has been, as credited to the company's leveraged relationship to crude oil prices, the trailing three-year high just around the $110 mark is likely attainable in the next 12-18 months should fundamentals stay positive.

 Source: StockCharts

 Full disclosure, there are other E&Ps that have more favorable risk/reward scenarios.
 Anadarko, in my mind, is one of the more stable producers given their level of transparency to shareholders, but certainly stocks like Oasis Petroleum (NYSE:OAS) have the potential to obtain high triple-digit returns in the same time frame; however, that stock also comes with a standard deviation of 64.3%, so good luck investing in that name.
-Even names like Cabot Oil & Gas (NYSE:COG) have too much risk at this time and if we learned anything throughout the downturn in crude it's that you don't lever up past what is necessary or you'll jeopardize your entire operation.
+Even names like Cabot Oil & Gas (NYSE:COG) have too much risk at this time, and if we learned anything throughout the downturn in crude, it's that you don't lever up past what is necessary or you'll jeopardize your entire operation.

 Comparing it to DJ Basin-peer EOG Resources (NYSE:EOG), we see that EOG has a slightly lower volatility by a few percentage points, but it's potential to outperform is significantly less than that of APC as that stock is trading towards its pre-downturn highs already.
 To me, Anadarko has the quality balance of risk and reward, making it a viable candidate for investment as we enter 2017.